nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### Saving Data
 ![](images/storage_write_sequence.png)

-* After every command, Duke calls `Storage.write(Ingredient)`, then `Storage.write(Dish)`
+* After every command, Duke calls `Storage.write(Ingredient)`, then `Storage.write(Dish)`.
   * This method in the `Storage` class is responsible for writing to the respective text file depending on the mode.
-* `Storage.write()` will access the respective text file and save to its respective save format
+* `Storage.write()` will access the respective text file and save to its respective save format.

 * ❕ **Save Formats:**
   * Dishes
     * `DISH_NAME | DISH_WASTAGE | DISH_WASTAGE / NUM_OF_LINKED_INGREDIENTS | LIMIT | INGREDIENTS_LINKED`
-    * ❕ Limit is -1 if limit has not been defined
+    * ❕ Limit is -1 if limit has not been defined.
-    * ❕ DISH_WASTAGE / NUM_OF_LINKED_INGREDIENTS is DISH_WASTAGE if no ingredients have been linked
+    * ❕ DISH_WASTAGE / NUM_OF_LINKED_INGREDIENTS is DISH_WASTAGE if no ingredients have been linked.
   * Ingredients
     * `INGREDIENT_NAME | INGREDIENT_STORAGE | INGREDIENT_WASTAGE | LIMIT`
-    * ❕ Limit is -1 if limit has not been defined
+    * ❕ Limit is -1 if limit has not been defined.

 ### Data Structures